TodePond/TodePondDotCom/wikiblogarden/art/blog/readme.md

 # Why you should blog

-Wait wait hang on a second.

-"Blogging" is just a silly way of saying "writing".
+Wait hang on.
+"Blog" is just a silly way of saying "write".
 The real title of this post is:

 # Why you should write

-Do I really have to go through this again?
 There are three reasons.
-I've already listed them out.

 1. [Express yourself.](/wikiblogarden/art/never-stop-writing)
 2. [Unleash your inner thoughts.](/wikiblogarden/art/in-a-video)